Course Description

 - Describe volumes and file systems in Windows Server

-- Implement sharing on Windows Server
+- Implementing Sharing in Windows Server

 - Describe and implement storage spaces